Google E-E-A-T is the recent update to the quality rater guidelines.

 Finally, look at the amount of traffic the website receives on a regular basis.

-Sites with high levels of organic traffic tend to be more popular, which indicates their authority in their industry.
+Sites with high levels of organic traffic tend to be more popular, which indicates their popularity in their industry.

 Consider All Topic Angles